j-brady/peakipy/README.md

 read_peaklist.py peaks.sparky test.ft2 --dims=0,1,2 --show --outfmt=csv
 ```

-If the automatic clustering is not satisfactory you can manually adjust clusters and fitting mask radii using `run_check_fits.py`.
+If the automatic clustering is not satisfactory you can manually adjust clusters and fitting start parameters using `run_check_fits.py`.

 ```bash
 run_check_fits.py <peaklist> <nmrdata>